To view this report as a PDF, see: Fact of Life: American Cars (and Their Drivers) Exhibit Decidedly More Pro-Life than Pro-choice Views

 The chart below shows which states offer pro-life and/or pro-choice license plates.

-*The Children First Foundation offers a half plate, which can be attached above or below any standard-issue state DMV plate.
-California also has a specific group active in promoting the half-plate option.
+*The Children’s First Foundation offers a half plate, which can be attached above or below any standard-issue state DMV plate.
+CA also has a specific group active in promoting the half plate option.

 **Proceeds in Iowa go to Iowa roadwork.

-***In April 2018, Kansas Gov. Jeff Colyer signed a bill authorizing a pro-life plate for sale in 2019.
+***In April 2018, Kansas Gov. Jeff Colyer signed a bill authorizing a pro-life plate for sale in 2020.
+Before the plate can be made available for sale, 1,000 pre-sales must be completed.
+For more information visit: www.chooselifeplate.com.

 Jeanneane Maxon, J.D. is an associate scholar for the Charlotte Lozier Institute.